idocx/Atom2Vec/README.md

 If the program can run normally, it will exit with no errors raised.

 ## Result
-We can calculate cosine distance to quantify similarity between each atoms.
+We can calculate cosine distance to quantify similarity between every atom.
 Below is the plot of atom similarity.
 ![similarity](./similarity.svg)